Scale-invariant feature transform: Types of features

-Main Stages
+Stages

 Scale-invariant feature detection

 Lowe's method for image feature generation transforms an image into a large collection of feature vectors, each of which is invariant to image translation, scaling, and rotation, partially invariant to illumination changes, and robust to local geometric distortion.
 These features share similar properties with neurons in the primary visual cortex that encode basic forms, color, and movement for object detection in primate vision.
 Key locations are defined as maxima and minima of the result of difference of Gaussians function applied in scale space to a series of smoothed and resampled images.
 Low-contrast candidate points and edge response points along an edge are discarded.
 Dominant orientations are assigned to localized key points.
 These steps ensure that the key points are more stable for matching and recognition.
 SIFT descriptors robust to local affine distortion are then obtained by considering pixels around a radius of the key location, blurring, and resampling local image orientation planes.

 Feature matching and indexing

 Indexing consists of storing SIFT keys and identifying matching keys from the new image.
-Lowe used a modification of the k-d tree algorithm called the best-bin-first search method that can identify the nearest neighbors with high probability using only a limited amount of computation.
+Lowe used a modification of the k-d tree algorithm called the best-bin-first search (BBF) method that can identify the nearest neighbors with high probability using only a limited amount of computation.
 The BBF algorithm uses a modified search ordering for the k-d tree algorithm so that bins in feature space are searched in the order of their closest distance from the query location.
 This search order requires the use of a heap-based priority queue for efficient determination of the search order.
-The best candidate match for each keypoint is found by identifying its nearest neighbor in the database of keypoints from training images.
+We obtain a candidate for each keypoint by identifying its nearest neighbor in the database of keypoints from training images.
 The nearest neighbors are defined as the keypoints with minimum Euclidean distance from the given descriptor vector.
-The probability that a match is correct can be determined by taking the ratio of distance from the closest neighbor to the distance of the second closest.

-Lowe rejected all matches in which the distance ratio is greater than 0.8, which eliminates 90% of the false matches while discarding less than 5% of the correct matches.
+The way Lowe determined whether a given candidate should be kept or 'thrown out' is by checking the ratio between the distance from this given candidate and the distance from the closest keypoint which is not of the same object class as the candidate at hand (candidate feature vector / closest different class feature vector), the idea is that we can only be sure of candidates in which features/keypoints from distinct object classes don't "clutter" it (not geometrically clutter in the feature space necessarily but more so clutter along the right half (>0) of the real line), this is an obvious consequence of using Euclidean distance as our nearest neighbor measure.
+The ratio threshold for rejection is whenever it is above 0.8.
+This method eliminated 90% of false matches while discarding less than 5% of correct matches.
 To further improve the efficiency of the best-bin-first algorithm search was cut off after checking the first 200 nearest neighbor candidates.
 For a database of 100,000 keypoints, this provides a speedup over exact nearest neighbor search by about 2 orders of magnitude, yet results in less than a 5% loss in the number of correct matches.